AngelAuraMC/angelauramc.github.io/markdown/wiki/going_further/ENV-VARS.md

 Used to basically spoof the OpenGL version that Zink reports.
 Example: MESA_GL_VERSION_OVERRIDE=4.6

-This can be useful in some cases(this can fix mc 1.16.5 and older crashing on mali gpus running Zink), but it can also cause crashes when a mod/shader attempts to use a feature/ext that it think Zink has, but doesn't actually have.
+This can be useful in some cases(this can fix mc 1.17 and newer crashing on mali gpus running Zink), but it can also cause crashes when a mod/shader attempts to use a feature/ext that it think Zink has, but doesn't actually have.
 [More details about this variable can be found here](https://docs.mesa3d.org/envvars.html#envvar-MESA_GL_VERSION_OVERRIDE)

 ###  MESA_GLSL_VERSION_OVERRIDE